Firas Tlass

-Firas Tlass (فِرَاس طَلَاس; born 20 August 1960) is a Syrian businessman and a member of a significant Sunni family who had close relations with former Syrian President Hafez al-Assad, but defected to the rebels during the Syrian Civil War.
+Firas Tlass (فِرَاس طَلَاس; born 20 August 1960) is a Syrian businessman and a member of a Sunni family close to former Syrian President Hafez al-Assad who defected to the rebels during the Syrian Civil War.

 Early life and education

 Firas Tlass was born in Damascus on 20 August 1960.
 He is the second eldest child of Mustafa Tlass, a former Syrian Minister of Defense from 1972 to 2004 of Circassian and Turkish origin.
 Next to the Assad clan, his family was the most famous Sunni family in Syria, known for supporting the government.
 On the other hand, the members of his family worked for the Ottoman suzerains as well as French occupiers after the First World War.
 Manaf Tlass, who was a senior military official and defected in July 2012, is his younger brother.

 He attended Ecole Laique in Damascus, graduating in 1978.
 He studied business administration at Damascus University, graduating with a bachelor of arts degree in economy in 1984.
 He went to France to study French and obtained a degree in commerce from Paris.